mendix/docs/content/en/docs/howto8/monitoring-troubleshooting/debug-microflows/debug-microflows-remotely.md

 Once you have the unique URL and password, there are two methods for connecting Studio Pro to the cloud environment.

 {{% alert color="warning" %}}
 If you do cannot connect the debugger, then you do not have sufficient permissions to your app.
-Ask the Technical Contac* or the project Scrum Master to provide the correct permissions.
+Ask the Technical Contact or the project Scrum Master to provide the correct permissions.
 {{% /alert %}}

 1. Open the **Connect Debugger** dialog box – you can do this in two ways within Studio Pro: